-BAL Analysis: Employers should factor in the adjustments to the quota numbers for seconded workers and local hires when planning for hiring and recruitment in the coming year.
+BAL Analysis: Employers should factor in the adjustments to the quota numbers for local hires/permanent workers, ICTs and other categories when planning for hiring and recruitment in the coming year.

 This alert has been provided by the BAL Global Practice group and our network provider located in Romania.
 For additional information, please contact your BAL attorney.

 Copyright © 2017 Berry Appleman & Leiden LLP.
 All rights reserved.
 Reprinting or digital redistribution to the public is permitted only with the express written permission of Berry Appleman & Leiden LLP.
 For inquiries please contact firstname.lastname@example.org.